Car windows will block most, but not all harmful sunlight

-Anyone can develop skin cancer, but you are more likely to get the disease if you have fair skin that burns easily, lots of moles or freckles, red or fair hair and/or light-coloured eyes.
+You're more likely to develop skin cancer if you have fair skin that burns easily, lots of moles or freckles, red or fair hair, or light-coloured eyes.